eye-division/jennyblyth/_gallery/day-bowman.md

   of climate change and conflict.

-  Fresh from the studio, **Marking the Boundaries** refers to the controlled burning of moorland to inhibit wildfires that dazzled Day as a child.
-This series of paintings captures the texture and colours of the moors with strong lines demarcating zones to be burnt where rust-coloured earth, hot flames and the black of charred stubble are set against sky blues.
-As ever Day brings energy and passion to the canvas finding the poetry within.
+  ***Marking Out the Boundaries*** explore the management of land, the criteria and contentious issues arising around the controlled burning of moorlands to inhibit wild fires, and the marking out of the land for such - the pros and cons of rewilding - how we manage and manipulate the landscape.
+Day captures the texture and colours of the moors with strong lines demarcating zones to be burnt where rust-coloured earth, hot flames and the black of charred stubble are set against sky blues.
+As ever she brings energy and passion to the canvas whilst finding the poetry within.

-  Day Bowman’s latest work - ***Marking Out The Boundaries 4,5*** and ***6*** -are showing in **Earth & Angels** with ***Fortress 4***, and fourteen smaller paintings from the same series.

-  The first painting in this series ***Swaling 1*** has been placed with several further paintings from this and the previous series in a beautiful collection in Greece by JBFA.
+  Day's work has developed coherently over many years from the wild places on the edge of urbanity in a progression: ***Edgelands, Urban Wastelands, Plashy Places*** and ***Seaside Citadels,*** to borders in ***Marking Out The Boundaries***.

   **Previous Exhibitions** below with **Jenny Blyth Fine Art** at Carey Blyth